3rd Year Weekly Grinds

 What will be covered in these Junior Cert Maths Grinds?

 The students will be given a comprehensive set of Junior Cycle Maths notes based on each strand on the syllabus.
 These notes will also contain a huge number of potential exam questions and the solutions to these questions.
 These can be used as a stand-alone study tool that will reinforce the students learning from the weekly classes.

 Meet your Maths Teacher – Carl Brien: Having worked for the State Examination Commission, Carl brings his reputation as an authority on the Maths Syllabus to The Dublin Academy of Education.
 As a member of the Irish Mathematics Teachers’ Association, he is a popular teacher amongst students due to his mastery of the Project Maths Syllabus, and is well-known for his ability to stimulate students’ interest in Maths.

-Meet your teacher – Sarah Mulligan: Sarah Mulligan holds an Honour’s Bachelor’s Degree in Mathematics and a Professional Diploma in Education.
+Meet your Maths Teacher – Sarah Mulligan: Sarah Mulligan holds an Honour’s Bachelor’s Degree in Mathematics and a Professional Diploma in Education.
 Sarah specialises in setting high targets for students to achieve their academic potential.
 She prides herself on building a rapport with students using innovative methods tailored to students needs and capabilities.
 In 2017 the Irish Mathematics Teachers Association presented Sarah with an award in recognition of her achievements when one of her students placed first in the Higher Level Maths Leaving Certificate Examination.

 What will be covered in these Junior Cert Science Grinds?

 These Junior Cycle Science grinds will ensure students get the most marks possible in a tricky, no-choice exam.
 Students will study questions from topics throughout the course, and will go home confident in the material covered.
 The following topics will be covered: